devvapp/nestbot/README.md

-# Nodebot For Facebook Messenger
+# Nodebot(Nestbot) For Facebook Messenger
-Nodebot - A chatbot in development to answer most of the home related queries like latest news updates from about 70 news sources, get weather information etc. Built on Wit.ai, Nodejs and FB-Messenger functionality.
+Nodebot(Nestbot) - A chatbot in development to answer most of the home related queries like latest news updates from about 70 news sources, get weather information etc. Built on Wit.ai, Nodejs and FB-Messenger functionality.

 ## Installation
 * Open Terminal